PacktPublishing/D3.js-Quick-Start-Guide/PIE.md

     });
 ```

-- Unfortunately, now each object from the data array that's been attached to our `path` elements doesn't have a `.label` property
-- Fortunately, it does have a `.data` attribute that mirrors what the data looked like before we passed it to the `pie()` function
+Unfortunately, now each object from the data array that's been attached to our path elements doesn't have a `.label` property, so our code for `.attr('fill', function(d) {})` is broken.
+Fortunately, our data does have a `.data` attribute that mirrors what the data looked like before we passed it to the `pie()` function.
+Let's adjust our `var path = d3.select('g').selectAll('path')` code to use that instead:

 ```javascript
 var path = d3.select('g').selectAll('path')